Marketing ethics: The use of ethics as a marketing tactic

-Neuromarketing ethics

-Neuromarketing and its precursor, neuroeconomics, uses clinical information about brain functions and mechanisms to help explain what is happening inside of the “black box” so prevalent in many explanations of consumer behavior.
-In order to do so, specialists use neuroimaging techniques and record brain responses to different stimuli.

-The Neuromarketing Science & Business Association has launched on November 2012 a Neuromarketing Code of Ethics.
-This is a first step towards adopting international standards applied to using neuroscientific methods to study the effectiveness of advertising campaigns, packaging and product design, as well as communication campaigns from non-profit organizations and government institutions.
-However, some ethicists condemn the code as protecting only a very narrow class, and in the extreme position that neuromarketing itself should only be used for the advancement of what is reasonably believed to be public good, employing Thomas Aquinas' doctrine of double effect (DDE).
-Although one could make the argument that engineering profit serves the public good, it would not be saved under the DDE because the intention behind it is not to generate a greater good than to which the collective harm of manipulation is greater.
-However, neuromarketing programs to encourage healthy lifestyle choices may be saved under the DDE, provided it is based on good scientific information in the first place, such as regular exercise.

 Marketing strategy

 The main theoretical issue here is the debate between free markets and regulated markets.

 In a truly free market, any participant can make or change the rules.
 However, when new rules are invented which shift power too suddenly or too far, other participants may respond with accusations of unethical behaviour, rather than modifying their own behaviour to suit (which they might not be able to anyway).
 Most markets are not fully free: the real debate is as to the appropriate extent of regulation.

 Case: California electricity crisis, which demonstrates how constant innovation of new marketing strategies by companies such as Enron outwitted the regulatory bodies and caused substantial harm to consumers and competitors.

 A list of known unethical or controversial marketing strategies: